 POMO is an award winning placemaking practice.
-POMO specialises in artistic, bespoke urban design and construction.
+POMO specialises in artistic, bespoke urban design and construction and placemaking consultancy services.
 POMO partners with landscape architects and local governments who want to bring artistic, meaningful, place-driven designs to life in the public realm.
 We specialise in working on urban renewal projects that deliver community benefit, from town squares and playgrounds, to downtown centres, infrastructure and everything in between.
-We believe that identity, culture and history should be expressed artistically in all public realm design programs.
+We believe that local identity, culture and history should be expressed in all public realm design programs.

-Based on the Sunshine Coast, but working Australia-wide, POMO conducts research and community engagement in order to unlock the hidden narratives and desires of places.
-We bring local culture to life through the design process and then work with artists, creative professionals and hand-picked tradespeople to deliver artistic, one-off urban outcomes.
+Based on the Sunshine Coast and in Melbourne, but working Australia-wide, POMO conducts deep research and community engagement in order to unlock the hidden narratives of places.
+We bring local culture and place qualities to life through the design process and then work with artists, creative professionals and hand-picked tradespeople to deliver artistic and award winning urban outcomes.

 We have earned awards for the projects we have delivered including ‘Australian Institute of Landscape Architects’ 2018 Gold National Civic Design Award and the Civic Landscape Award of Excellence at the Queensland AILA awards of the same year.

 When we set out to design our studio we approached it like any design project, we began by identifying the priorities and creating a strategic framework to guide the decision making.